K. B. Nagabhushanam

-Kadaru Nagabhushanam or K. B. Nagabhushanam (1902 - 18 October 1976) was a South Indian Film Producer / Director of around 34 movies in the 1940s to 1960s, working in Telugu and Tamil cinema.
-He was the husband of the famous actress P. Kannamba, renowned for her roles in Telugu films Harischandra_(1935_film), Draupadi_Vastrapaharanam_(1936_film) and Tamil Film Kannagi_(1942_film).
-They established Sri Rajarajeshwari Film Co. & Varalakshmi Pictures and produced many Social and mythological films.
-In 1949 Kadaru Nagabhushanam was honored with an Award by the Govt. of Madras for his social awakening film Navajeevanam on untouchability, which got the recognition of Madras State and was chosen as the best feature film.
+Kadaru Nagabhushanam or K. B. Nagabhushanam (1902 - 18 October 1976) was a South Indian film producer and director of around 34 movies from the 1940s to 1960s, working in Telugu and Tamil cinema.
+He was the husband of the famous actress P. Kannamba, renowned for her roles in Telugu films Harischandra (1935), Draupadi Vastrapaharanam (1936) and Tamil film Kannagi (1942).
+They established Sri Rajarajeshwari Film Co. & Varalakshmi Pictures and produced many social and mythological films.
+In 1949 Kadaru Nagabhushanam was honored with an award by the Government of Madras for his social awakening film Navajeevanam on untouchability, which got the recognition of Madras State and was chosen as the best feature film.